Part IIB guide

 Please ensure that all comments comply with the Department's code of conduct for survey respondents.

-All the four-year MEng courses offered by the Department of Engineering are accredited by one or more of the professional engineering institutions, depending on the engineering area studied.
+At present all the four-year MEng pathways offered by the Department of Engineering are accredited by one or more of the professional engineering institutions, depending on the engineering area studied.

 Students are also strongly encouraged to become student or affiliate members of the professional institutions which particularly relate to their interests.